Our 2nd Principle: Justice, Equity, and Compassion in Human Relations

 We are proud of all that we accomplished during the pandemic and move forward with an expanded understanding of who we are, what we can do, and how we want to grow.
 Our mission is to give our congregation the chance to be all that we can be and to make a difference in our world.

-Our overarching project was to do the work of consciousness through workshops and dialogues on becoming an anti-racist, anti-oppression, multicultural congregation.
-From this commitment to consciousness, four teams worked on distinct projects in the areas of Immigration, Voting, Ecology, and Being a Neighbor, in cooperation with partners in each of these areas.
-Then we added one more, as the pandemic raged- we formed a mask sewing circle that made over 6,600 masks, mainly for low income communities.
+Our overarching project is to do the work of consciousness through workshops and dialogues to become an anti-racist, anti-oppression, multicultural congregation.
+From this commitment to consciousness, four teams work on distinct projects in the areas of Immigration, Voting, Ecology, and Being a Neighbor, in cooperation with partners in each of these areas.

-Opportunities to work with one another and with partnering organizations were seriously affected during the pandemic, as we followed CDC guidelines on “meeting up.”
-Zoom meetings only partially made up for the lack of face-to-face interaction.
-Nonetheless, we persisted.
-Often, we expressed the importance of social justice causes by our donations to the monthly “Share the Plate” recipients.
+Opportunities to work with one another and with partnering organizations include hands-on activities from tutoring children and adults to work to impact legislation on human rights.
+Often, we express the importance of social justice causes by our donations to the monthly “Share the Plate” recipients.

 We provide ongoing support for local causes such as the food barrel for community organizations, children’s books for little free libraries, and a newspaper collection for two NPO’s providing animal care.
 We welcome participation by visitors in our work.